nikogura/nikogura.com/src/content/blog/flux-vs-argo.md

         namespace: '{{path.basename}}'
 ```

 This generates one Application per directory.
-Flux doesn't have a direct equivalent --- you'd use Kustomize overlays or a script generating Kustomization CRDs.
+Flux doesn't have a direct equivalent at the CRD level --- you'd use Kustomize overlays or a code-generation layer (Jsonnet, CUE, or scripted generation of Kustomization CRDs).
+The distinction matters: ApplicationSet is runtime templating inside the cluster, while Flux's equivalent is static generation at build time.
+Static generation produces reviewable artifacts in a PR; runtime templating produces resources you discover after they're applied.
+For teams that value auditability, the build-time approach is arguably better --- but it requires tooling outside of Flux itself.

 ## The Architectural Tradeoff